 Biology and Technology Combined

-Parallels between cyber security and the human body are nothing new.
+Parallels between cyber security and human biology are nothing new.
 In fact, cyber security has often been referred to as the immune system, or skin, of an organisation.
 When you think that our skin is the initial layer that blocks harmful bacteria/pathogens from entering and attacking our delicate and important internal organs, you can draw similarities between the harmful bacteria and cyber criminals/bad actors trying to gain access to the precious organs, these being a parties inner systems, technology and people.

 But if we take this analogy further, you will observe key resemblances between how our human senses, namely how sight, hearing, touch and smell, mirror key components of a well-run SOC.